FeminaP/IRS/b2b_ReadMe.txt

 	By B2B you can send sales tax at the moment you sell an item.

-	format of B2B(B2B.conf file skeloton of this file is already given when you download b2b): cust_id:030XX
+	format of B2B(B2B.conf file skeleton of this file is already given when you download b2b): cust_id:030XX
 	out_port:103XX
 	bank_name(npz|hawksbank):